-If Sicily is considered the “football” of Italy, then Calabria is the toe of the boot.
-Since only a thin sliver of water separates these two regions, their histories are closely entwined.
-Their landscapes and crops are similar, and everything from architecture to cooking methods has been shaped by this area’s contact with conquering cultures.
-Arabic, French, Spanish, Greek – all have left an imprint on the region’s traditions, and whether the influence has been on kitchen techniques or farming or wine production, the end results are deliciously Calabrian.
+Only a narrow waterway separates Calabria from Sicily, which explains why their food histories are so closely intertwined.
+Their landscapes and crops are similar, and everything from architecture to cooking methods have been shaped by this area’s contact with conquering cultures.
+Arabic, French, Spanish and Greek cultures have left an imprint on the region’s traditions.

 Calabria’s landholdings stand apart from other regions in Italy, specifically because of the area’s quirky geographic characteristics.
 It is bordered on three sides by water: the Tyrrhenian Sea, the Ionian Sea, the Gulf of Taranto and the Straits of Messina (separating Calabria from Sicily).
 But Calabria has much less traditional recreational coastline than one would expect, and has therefore escaped a great deal of the development and tourism seen along the rest of Italy’s extensive coastlines.
 Much of the coastline mimics the inland of Calabria, with rocky cliffs and mountains rising up sharply from the sea.
 Though there are small pockets of beaches here and there, most of the cities perch in the high ranges, away from the potential dangers and isolation of coastal living.